COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/index.md

 ### Data

 This research has been performed on data from anonymized users who have opted-in to provide access to their location data anonymously, through a GDPR-compliant framework.

-tomodify down
-The analysis never singled out identifiable individuals and no attempts were made to link these data to third party data about an individual.
-The residential areas are inferred at an aggregated county level, thereby allowing for demographic analysis while obfuscating the true home location of anonymous users and prohibiting misuse of data.
+The silnge users were no identifiable at any research steps.
+The residencial areas were inferred at an aggregated county level.

 ### Team

-<a href="http://emps.exeter.ac.uk/computer-science/"> University of Exeter, Department of Computer Science </a>, a sente on Exeter Univ <p>
+<a href="http://emps.exeter.ac.uk/computer-science/"> University of Exeter, Department of Computer Science </a>, work closely with other disciplines on a wide range of projects and enjoy a fruitful relationship with a variety of business partners, collaborating on diverse projects that encompass engineering, IT, telecoms, water, aviation and biosciences. <p>

 <a href="https://www.cuebiq.com/"> Cuebiq Inc.</a> is a consumer insights company that analyzes visitation patterns based on aggregated and privacy-safe mobility data, to provide measurement, support academic research and humanitarian initiatives.

 ### Acknowledgments
-This preliminary analysis is a collaboration between the Universtiy of Exeter and Cuebiq Inc. In response to the COVID-19 crisis, Cuebiq is providing insights to academic and humanitarian groups through a multi-stakeholder data collaborative for timely and ethical analysis of aggregate human mobility patterns.
+This preliminary analysis is a collaboration between the Department of Computer Science of Universtiy of Exeter and Cuebiq Inc. In response to the COVID-19 crisis, <a href= "https://www.cuebiq.com/">Cuebiq</a> is providing insights to academic and humanitarian groups through a multi-stakeholder <a href="https://www.cuebiq.com/about/data-for-good/"> data collaborative<\a> for timely and ethical analysis of aggregate human mobility patterns.